Our interactions with each other should reflect our fundamental values and be based on caring, mutual trust and respect.

 This includes, but is not limited to, recruitment, hiring, promotion, transfer, compensation, training, demotion or layoff.

-- We prohibit sexual or any other kind of harassment of Colgate people by any person in the workplace or while conducting Company business, in compliance with applicable law.
+- We prohibit sexual or any other kind of harassment of Colgate people or third parties doing business with Colgate by any person in the workplace, or while conducting Company business, in compliance with applicable law.

 - We prohibit favoritism or the appearance of favoritism in the workplace in accordance with the Company’s policies and procedures.